THE PIGEON PROPHETS: What Urban Bird Care Reveals About Tomorrow's Social Architecture

 But across Berlin, Amsterdam, London, New York: something's emerging.
 Communities organising around the city's most disregarded residents.
 Artists, activists, the perpetually concerned.
 Creating sanctuaries.
 Making art.
 Forcing conversations about urban belonging.

 For those tracking social futures: pay attention.
-When communities organize around society's most marginalised members, it signals broader structural shifts.
+When communities organise around society's most marginalised members, it signals broader structural shifts.
 Human or otherwise.

 Welcome to Interspecies Urbanism (It's Messier Than It Sounds)

 This isn't about pigeons.
-It's about reorganizing urban life around care rather than exclusion.
-These networks operate on mutual aid, resource sharing, collective responsibility.
+It's about reorganising urban life around care rather than exclusion.
+These networks operate on mutual aid, resource sharing, and collective responsibility.
 They mirror emerging community resilience models.
-Parallel systems of care challenging traditional governance.
+Parallel systems of care are challenging traditional governance.
 Without asking permission.
-Terribly inconvenient.

 The Future Has Wings